-A Good Faith Estimate is an important document for homebuyers in the process.
-This document, from the lender, gives homebuyers a detailed look at the finical obligation they are taking on by accepting the mortgage loan.
-This document outlines all costs and payments that the buyer will be subject to post closing.
-These costs include loan fees, advance fees, reserves/escrow charges, title charges, government charges, and all other charges associated with the mortgage loan.
-This is a helpful tool in the home buying process because it makes it easier to compare and contrast lenders when shopping around for a mortgage.
-Homebuyers should leverage this tool by requesting a GFE from at least a few different lenders in an effort to find a loan that suits your finances best.
+A Good Faith Estimate is an important document used when purchasing a home.
+Obtained from the lender, this document gives homebuyers a detailed look at the finical obligation they are taking on by accepting the mortgage loan.
+It outlines all costs and payments that the buyer will be subject to post closing, including: loan fees, advance fees, reserves/escrow charges, title charges, government charges, and all other charges associated with the mortgage loan.
+The Good Faith Estimate is a valuable tool in the home buying process: it makes it easier to compare and contrast lenders when shopping around for a mortgage.
+Homebuyers should leverage this tool by requesting a GFE from at least a few different lenders in an effort to find a loan that suits their finances best.

 Application Fee: Cost to apply for a loan.
 In some cases, this includes costs associated with a credit check and verification.